-Financial time series data is very chaotic, noisy, fluctuating and nonlinear as different events have occurred in various time periods, so it is very challenging for researchers to develop the accurate predictive model.
-Prediction for FX rate (Galeshchuk, 2016) is also a very crucial task for N days ahead prediction because of volatile nature of FX Data.
-Statistical techniques are not able to efficiently predict the FX rate hence different machine learning techniques have been used by many researchers for accurate prediction.
+Financial time series data is very chaotic, noisy, fluctuating and nonlinear as different events have occurred in various time periods.
+Therefore, it is very challenging for researchers to develop the accurate predictive model.
+Prediction for Foreign Exchange (FX) rate (Galeshchuk, 2016) is also a very crucial task for N days ahead prediction because of volatile nature of FX Data.
+Statistical techniques are not able to efficiently predict the FX rate.
+Hence, different machine learning techniques have been used by many researchers for accurate prediction.

 In this research work, we explore two techniques for FX rate prediction: Regression and Ensemble Regression.
 However, regression technique is widely used for linear data prediction, but not so famous for nonlinear data prediction.
 On the other hand, ensemble regression technique may improve the performance of predicting model.
 These two techniques are applied to two different FX data, i.e., INR/USD and INR/EUR to find out N days ahead prediction.
 Models were ensemble (Opitz et al., 1999) using the ensemble learning techniques: Bagging and Boosting (Freund et al., 1999) and produces more accurate results as compared to the individual model.
+A type of boosting as Least square boosting (LSBoost) is used in this research work for the experiment.
 The original FX rate data has only one feature which may not be able to predict next day FX rate more accurately.
 Therefore, features are extracted from the original FX rate data using five technical indicators (Handa et al., 2015) suggested by many authors.
 Experiments were done using K-fold cross validation technique through self-written MATLAB code.